 - Students must make an appointment online : messervices.etudiant.gouv.fr (FR)

 - Students must indicate « établissements hors universités » and take an appointment with Madame Bouchra Kabouch in charge of establishments located in 1st to the 11th areas of Paris « arrondissements. »

 - Due to the current health crisis, all appointments are currently by telephone.

-- tudents can also benefit from telephone support by contacting the Crous directly: email@example.com
+- Students can also benefit from telephone support by contacting the Crous directly: firstname.lastname@example.org